akmgmerakmgmer/3almny-backend/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Configuration

-This document explains how to configure your backend for deployment on Vercel with proper CORS and cookie handling.
+This document explains how to configure your backend for deployment on Vercel with JWT authentication.

 ## Environment Variables